siyoell12/wump-auto/README.md

 # WUMP Auto Task

-Automation script to complete social follow and referral tasks on the [WUMP.xyz]([https://wump.xyz](https://wump.xyz/join?ref=1126353569172422817) platform using API tokens.
+Automation script to complete social follow and referral tasks on the([https://wump.xyz](https://wump.xyz/join?ref=1126353569172422817) platform using API tokens.
 This script allows you to run multiple accounts automatically with username and PIN-based login.

 ---